 Adele‘s already packed award shelf just got that extra bit crowded.
 On top of the six Grammy Awards that the “Someone Like You” singer picked up earlier this month, Adele took home two of the biggest prizes at the 2012 Brit Awards, held tonight (Feb.
 21) at London’s O2 Arena.

-The ceremony, which is the United Kingdom's largest annual music awards show, also marked the singer's first U.K. live performance since recovering from throat surgery.
-In stark contrast to her memorable stripped-back performance of "Someone Like You" at last year's event, Adele performed a towering version of "Rolling in the Deep," backed by a nine-piece band that ended with a standing ovation from the crowd.
+The ceremony, which is the United Kingdom’s largest annual music awards show, also marked the singer’s first U.K. live appearance since recovering from throat surgery.
+In stark contrast to her memorable stripped-back performance of “Someone Like You” at last year’s event, Adele laid down a towering version of “Rolling in the Deep,” backed by a nine-piece band that ended with a standing ovation from the crowd.

 “We’re so happy to get this award and we thank everybody who is still listening to us,” added singer Chris Martin.

-Meanwhile, Lana Del Ray continued her stunning start to 2012 (in the U.K., anyway) by winning the international breakthrough act award.
-Accepting the award, a visibly moved Del Ray told the audience: "This [award] means much more to me than you know and I just want to say that without the support of everyone in the room I'd really be lost."
+Meanwhile, Lana Del Ray continued her stunning start to 2012 by winning the international breakthrough act award.
+Accepting the award, a visibly moved Del Ray told the audience: “This [award] means much more to me than you know and I just want to say that without the support of everyone in the room I’d really be lost.”